Plzeň (Pilsen), Czech Republic

 - Start from an Example Project: Opens a dialog in which a user may select an example project that is provided within installation of REXYGEN.
 The selected project is copied into specified directory and opened.
 A user may start developing a new application by creating a new project from one of these examples.

 - Open Project from Target Device: Storing of project source on target device is supported starting with REXYGEN version 2.50.4.
-If a project is stored on a target device, a user may upload it to the computer and open it using this option.
+If a project is stored on a target device, a user may upload it back to the computer and open it using this option.

 - Export: Exports an active file to SVG format.